-The resource allocation for the national defence is made annually through the budgetary and revision laws.
+The resource allocation for the national defence is annually made through the budgetary and revision laws.
 The laws are issued by the Government.

-x The Parliament approves the annual budgetary and rectification laws, elaborated by the Government in the context of the assumed macro-economical strategy.
+The Parliament approves the annual budgetary and rectification laws, elaborated by the Government in the context of the assumed macro-economical strategy.

-x The budgetary year starts on the 1st of January and ends on 31st of December.
-Law no 500 / 2002 on the public finances
+The budgetary year starts on the 1st of January and ends on 31st of December.

+Law no. 500 / 2002 on the public finances